Keenal/Programming-Foundations-HTML-CSS-JS/README.md

 This is a foundational course on HTML, CSS and Javascript provided by the Duke University.
 The course is offered on [Coursera.org.][coursera]
 It is part 1 of a Software Engineering specialization.

 ### Structure
 The structure of the code is different because it is entered into custom environments which provide immediate feedback of the code.
+The output for every assignment/project has been provided.

 ### Tools
 - [CodePen] and [Visual Studio Code] were used as IDEs for coding in HTML/CSS/JS.